 There’s no staff member with the guests, and no one continuously watching from the control room – your design needs to be fully automated.
 Every element must reset itself, ideally in seconds, after the group leaves the room.
 Puzzles which toggle states to achieve reset (or similar) are encouraged.

 There will be a master show control system which can provide and receive contact closure, analog (0-10V), RS-232, and/or DMX control signals.
 So your design need not have 100% of its control on board – anything you can make work with buttons triggered manually, for example, can be automated by having the master show controller essentially push those buttons at the appropriate moments.

 Durability of your design is a key concern.
 Quality of documentation is critical – your idea is not useful if it can’t be easily reproduced.
 Shop drawings, exploded views, BOMs, wiring diagrams, whatever is needed to explain the idea fully.

-Room 35-307 has benches, a hot wire cutter, sanders, drill presses, a small band saw, and computers.
+Room 3-004 has benches, hot wire cutters, sanders, drill presses, band saws, a laser cutter, a Carvey, 3D-printers, and computers.
 Supplies such as foam core and blue foam will be kept in this room.
 This will be our primary work area.
 Remember to never work alone and to wear safety glasses.
 See the more complete set of shop rules.
 You will obtain the combinations for the room through a online registration process.

 The facilities in the building 35 LMP shop are available during daytime hours, and with permission, you may also use equipment in the Pappalardo lab so long as it does not conflict with 2.007.
 Morning is usually best.